markmbaum/emf/README.md

 the path of the excel workbook of templates.

-In addition to being quicker to use and more flexible than FIELDS, this code can automatically optimize the phasing arrangement of all three-line circuits in a cross section by brute force testing every possible phasing combination at the ROW edges.
-Not a scalable feature, but a potentially useful one.
-I'd also like to write a method for calculating what conductor height adjustments would be necessary to achieve specified field magnitudes at ROW edges.
+In addition to being quicker to use and more flexible than FIELDS, this code supplements the analytical capabilities of FIELDS with two methods.
+* One method automatically optimizes the phasing arrangement of selected conductors in a cross section by calculating fields for every possible phasing permutation at the ROW edges.
+Conductors can be grouped into circuits of any size.
+Because it performs brute force testing of the ROW edge fields for all possible permutations
+(and scales with a factorial), this method chokes when optimizing more than about five circuits at a time.
+* The second new method finds any additional conductor height needed to bring maximum fields down to target levels.
+This method also allows for selection of specific conductors and uses a simple root finding method.

 ######EPRI's "Red Book"